shainadeguzman/shainadeguzman/README.md

 ## Hello!
-I'm Shaina welcome to my Github Profile
+I'm Shaina welcome to my Github Profile :smile:

 I love building the user interface of websites and web applications, i also love seeing designs and bring them to life.